Admissible online closed testing must employ e-values: Online true discovery guarantee

-A closed procedure $\bd^{\boldsymbol{\phi}}$, where $\boldsymbol{\phi}$ satisfies these two conditions, is called an \textit{online closed procedure}.
-Every online closed procedure is a coherent online procedure, which follows immediately from the same result in the offline case \citep{goeman2021only}. \citet{fischer2024online} proved that all online procedures with FWER control can be written as a closed procedure where the intersection tests satisfy the conditions~\ref{bull:online} and~\ref{bull:predictability}.
+A closed procedure $\bd^{\boldsymbol{\phi}}$, where $\boldsymbol{\phi}$ satisfies the conditions~\ref{bull:online} and~\ref{bull:predictability}, is called an \textit{online closed procedure}.
+Every online closed procedure is a coherent online procedure, which follows immediately from the same result in the offline case \citep{goeman2021only}. \citet{fischer2024online} proved that all online procedures with FWER control can be written as a closed procedure where the intersection tests satisfy these two conditions.
 Hence we know that the closure principle is admissible for offline true discovery control \citep{goeman2021only} and online FWER control \citep{fischer2024online}, but not yet for coherent online true discovery control.
-We now fill this gap with the following result which shows that any coherent online procedure can be recovered or improved by an online closed procedure.
+We close this gap by showing that any coherent online procedure can be recovered or improved by an online closed procedure.